Julie Nixon Eisenhower

-Early life
+Early life and education

-Julie Nixon was born at Columbia Hospital for Women in Washington, DC, while her father, Richard Nixon, was a Congressman, but much of her childhood coincided with her father's service as Dwight Eisenhower's vice-president (1953–61).
+Julie Nixon was born at Columbia Hospital for Women in Washington, D.C., while her father, Richard Nixon, was a Representative, but much of her childhood coincided with her father's term as Dwight Eisenhower's vice-president (1953–1961).
 She recalled her father as being romantic, while her mother was "practical and down to earth".
 Her mother tried to "seal" her and her sister from much of her father's political career.
 At his second inauguration, President Eisenhower suggested to eight-year-old Julie as their photograph was being taken, to hide a black eye (which she had acquired in a sledding accident) by turning her head.
 She turned her head towards David, which made it appear that he had been staring directly at her.
 Her grandmother Hannah Nixon would come to watch her and her sister whenever her parents traveled.
 As a child, one of her favorite pets was a cocker spaniel named Checkers, who figured prominently in one of her father's most famous speeches, given during his 1952 campaign for Vice President of the United States.

-During the Vice Presidency, she attended the private Sidwell Friends School in Washington along with her sister, Tricia.
-After her father lost the Presidential Election of 1960 to John F. Kennedy, Julie felt "battered" by the results and felt that the votes had "been stolen".
+While her father was vice president, she attended the private Sidwell Friends School in Washington, D.C., along with her sister Tricia.
+After her father lost the presidential election of 1960 to John F. Kennedy, Julie felt "battered" by the results and felt that the votes had "been stolen".

 After her father lost his presidential bid in 1960 the family returned to California, where her father ran unsuccessfully for governor in 1962.
-The Nixons then moved to New York after the gubernatorial race, and Julie attended Smith College after her graduation from the Chapin School.
-She received a master's degree in education from The Catholic University of America in 1971.
+The Nixons moved to New York City after the gubernatorial race, and Julie attended Smith College after her graduation from the Chapin School.
+She received a master's degree in education from Catholic University of America in 1971.
 When she was at Smith, David Eisenhower, the grandson of President Dwight D. Eisenhower, attended Amherst College nearby.
 Julie and David were both invited to address the Hadley Republican Women's Club.
 The club learned that the two were only seven miles apart, and invited them to be featured speakers.
-They discussed the invitations and both chose to decline, but would come in contact again when David visited Julie with his roommate from Amherst and took her and a friend out to get some ice cream.
+They discussed the invitations and both chose to decline, but would come in contact again when David visited Julie with his roommate from Amherst and took her and a friend out for ice cream.
 David reflected: "I was broke, my roommate forgot his wallet.
 The girls paid."